 Synthetic Filers

-A commonly used material in media based mist collection is polyester.
+Polyester is a common material used in media-based mist collection.
 Polyester provides the most bang for the buck.
-Providing a moderate collection efficiency rate, high loading capacity with good drainage properties at a very reasonable cost.
+Providing a moderate collection efficiency rate, a high loading capacity, and good drainage properties at a very reasonable cost

-Another commonly used material in media based mist collection is fiberglass.
-Providing a high collection efficiency rate, moderate loading capacity and moderate drainage properties at a very reasonable cost.
+Another commonly used material in media-based mist collection is fiberglass.
+Providing a high collection efficiency rate, a moderate loading capacity, and moderate drainage properties at a very reasonable cost.

-An upgraded synthetic media based filter option is a combination of polyester and fiberglass.
-This combination provides the best of both worlds offering high collection efficiency rates, high loading capacity and good drainage.
-These filters carry a higher cost than the other options but are well worth the investment.
+An upgraded synthetic media-based filter option is a combination of polyester and fiberglass.
+This combination offers the best of both worlds, with high collection efficiency rates, high loading capacities, and excellent drainage.
+These filters carry a higher cost than the options, but are well worth the investment.

 HEPA & DOP Filters